-FLEUR DE LOLLY: Classic recipes, quotes from Julia Child
+Fleur de Lolly: Classic recipes, quotes from Julia Child

-In honor of Julia Child’s birthday on Thursday, I wanted to share two of her classic recipes which have become family favorites and a few of her quotes that make me smile.
+In honor of Julia Child’s birthday (Aug.
+15), I wanted to share two of her classic recipes which have become family favorites and a few of her quotes that make me smile.
 Julia is well known for bringing French cuisine to the American public with her debut cookbook, “Mastering the Art of French Cooking,” which has sold more than 1.5 million copies.

 “You don’t have to cook fancy or complicated masterpieces — just good food from fresh ingredients,” she said.
 These recipes prove that statement is true.